hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

   <img src="https://github.com/hplp/ai-hardware-project-6501-group10/blob/main/Final%20Report/Images/OFMAP DRAM BW.png " alt=" " title=" " width="300" height= "200">
 </p>

+In conclusion Alexnet has higher Bandwidth utilization for SRAM and DRAM.

 All the results and files for Scale-Sim are included in this folder [here](https://github.com/hplp/ai-hardware-project-6501-group10/tree/main/Scale-Sim).